DIY Garage Door Motor Setup with Essential Tools

 9. Should I replace my garage door motor if it’s over 10 years old?

 Consider replacing your garage door motor if it’s over a decade old, especially if it shows signs of wear or lacks modern safety features.
-New models offer improved reliability, better energy efficiency, and advanced safety features, enhancing your garage’s overall functionality and security.
+New models offer improved reliability, better energy efficiency, and advanced safety features, improving your garage’s overall functionality and security.

 10. Is professional installation necessary for a new garage door motor?

-While many homeowners successfully install their garage door motors, professional installation offers peace of mind with regards to expertise and safety.
+While many homeowners successfully install their garage door motors, professional installation offers peace of mind with regard to expertise and safety.
 Professionals ensure all aspects of the installation meet current standards and can address any unique challenges in your garage setup.